-- Degree to which pupils feel good and not awkward at school. - Degree to which pupils experience school as a safe and friendly place. - Degree to which pupils feel they can influence the school process and express their wishes and interests. - Degree to which pupils experienced harassment due to ethnic or immigrant background in the past five years. - The school has and uses protocols and procedures to prevent and report harassment based on ethnicity, race, religion, gender, etc.
+Degree to which pupils feel good and not awkward at school.

+Degree to which pupils experience school as a safe and friendly place.

+Degree to which pupils feel they can influence the school process and express their wishes and interests.

+Degree to which pupils experienced harassment due to ethnic or immigrant background in the past five years.

+School have and use protocols and procedures to prevent and report harassment based on ethnicity/race/religion/gender etc.